 It’s a good idea to keep some lower denomination notes handy for tipping in India.
 It is always advisable to tip discreetly without making a fuss about it.
 But please never tip police officers or government officials as it may be misconstrued as a bribe.
 Happy Tipping!

-Have a look at another blog we have written about general travel tips to keep in mind before traveling to Kerala.
+Have a look at another blog we have written about general travel tips to keep in mind before travelling to Kerala.